Soccer: Argentines pay tribute to Sala at special memorial

 The body of the 28-year old Sala, who died in a plane crash last month, was laid out in a gymnasium in the town where he grew up so friends and family could pay their last respects.

-A single-engine plane carrying Sala from his French club Nantes to his new team Cardiff City crashed on Jan.
-21 in the English Channel, before he could make his debut for the Premier League side.
+A single-engine plane carrying Sala from French club Nantes to his new team Cardiff City crashed on Jan.
+21 in the English Channel, before he made his debut for the Premier League side who bought him for a club record 15 million pounds ($19.34 million).

 Wreckage was found on Feb.
 3 following a privately-funded underwater search and a body recovered three days later.